TonyGeez/lazy_column_add_to_migration/README.md

 # Lazy Column Add to Migration

-**Lazy Column Add to Migration** is a Laravel package to easily add columns to existing migrations via Artisan commands as i sadly had to make so critical change to Laravel projects tables on a iPhone and it was a real pain in the ... 🙂‍↕️
+**Lazy Column Add to Migration** is a Laravel package to easily add columns to existing migrations via Artisan commands.
+It's especially useful when you need to make critical changes to Laravel project tables in challenging environments.

 ## Installation